Georgios Katsikas: Iraklis

 Katsikas started his career in the youth ranks of Iraklis.
 He was brought there, when he was eight years old, by his father, a former player of Iraklis.

-In the summer of 2008 he was loaned out to Olympiakos Volos, then playing in Beta Ethniki, to gain first team experience.
+In the summer of 2008 he was loaned out to Olympiacos Volos, then playing in Beta Ethniki, to gain first team experience.
 He debuted for Olympiakos Volos in the opening game of the 2008-09 season, a 0–0 away draw against Pierikos.
 He even managed to score for Olympiakos Volos, to help the club grab a 1–1 home draw against Veria.
 Until the end of the season he totally featured in 19 matches not managing to score any other goals.

 After his loan spell in Volos Katsikas returned to Iraklis for the 2009-10 season.
 He could not break into the starting lineup, but nevertheless he made his debut for Iraklis in a cup against Gamma Ethniki side Trikala.
 Katsikas was sent off in his debut and eventually Iraklis got eliminated by the Cup after losing the contest by a 1–0 scoreline.
 In that season he also made his league debut for Iraklis, as he came in for teammate Achilleas Sarakatsanos in the 84th minute, in a 2–0 away defeat from Panathinaikos.
 In his second season for Iraklis Katsikas featured regularly in the playing squad of the club, playing in 13 of the club's league matches until February.
 On 9 February 2011 Katsikas suffered a torn cruciate ligament, in a friendly match of Greece U-21, and lost the remainder of the season.

 PAOK

 On 14 October 2011 Katsikas signed a four years contract with PAOK, after he was released from Iraklis.
 On 4 January 2012 he made his debut for the club in 3–1 home win against Levadiakos.

 He scored his first goal for PAOK against Rapid Wien in August 2012, while his first league goal came into the local derby between PAOK and Aris in a 4–1 win for PAOK.
-On 3 April 2015 George Katsikas along with Fanis Tzandaris have solved their contracts with PAOK, receiving his payment until the end of the season.
+On 3 April 2015 George Katsikas along with Theofanis Tzandaris have solved their contracts with PAOK, receiving his payment until the end of the season.